TIBCOSoftware/dovetail-contrib/hyperledger-fabric/operation/aws/README.md

 ./ca-server.sh start
 # wait until 3 ca server and client PODs are in running state
 ./ca-crypto.sh bootstrap

+# optionally shutdown ca to save some resources
+./ca-server.sh shutdown
 ```

 This command starts 2 CA servers and a CA client, and generates crypto data according to the network specification, [netop1.env](../config/netop1.env).
 You can verify the result using the following commands: